lantrann/QuantumLab-HCMIP/index.md

 ### **News**

+> Nov 2021: Welcome Tri-Nhan to join the group!
+Tri-Nhan will be working with Lan on developing new electronic structure method.

 > Oct 2021: Our paper, "Improving perturbation theory for open-shell molecules via self-consistency", has been accepted for publication in _J.
 Phys.
 Chem.
 A_!

 > Oct 2021: Welcome Thien to join the group!
 Thien will be working with Lan on developing new efficient correlated mean-field theory for large-scale applciations.